cchunhuang/Opcode_Detector/doc/config/config_XGBoost.md

 ## Configuration Description

 ### `config`
-- Allows inputting only the content of `config`, such as:
+- Allows inputting only the `config` content, for example:
 ```json
 {
     "path": {